 Key Players and Where They Are Investing

 SpaceX remains the gravitational center of the commercial space economy.
-With Starlink generating an estimated $6 to $8 billion in annual revenue, Falcon 9 dominating the launch market, and Starship promising to reduce costs by another order of magnitude, the company's influence is difficult to overstate.
-SpaceX's valuation reportedly exceeds $250 billion, making it the most valuable private company in the world.
+With Starlink revenue scaling rapidly toward a double-digit-billion run rate, Falcon 9 dominating the launch market with hundreds of reflown boosters, and Starship promising to reduce costs by another order of magnitude, the company's influence is difficult to overstate.
+A 2025 secondary share sale valued SpaceX at roughly $800 billion, and a February 2026 transaction tied to xAI implied a $1 trillion valuation -- making it by far the most valuable private company in the world.
+SpaceX filed confidentially for an IPO in April 2026 with analysts expecting a $1.75-$2 trillion debut, which would be the largest in U.S. history.

 Amazon/Blue Origin is making its most aggressive push yet.
 Project Kuiper has $10 billion in committed investment, and Blue Origin's New Glenn rocket is designed partly to serve as Kuiper's launch workhorse.
 Jeff Bezos has invested over $15 billion of personal wealth into Blue Origin.